 You may be used to the terminology of “Advertising Features” from Google Universal Analytics.
 “Google Signals” was introduced in 2018 as the method to use within GA for cross-device reporting.
 This feature allows for aggregate data from users that have allowed “Ads Personalization” within their own Google Ads account settings to enhance the data you have collected directly.
 From Google, “Google signals is a cross-platform measurement feature with optional advertising applications.”
 Here’s the full breakdown of what is possible within GA4 with respect to Signals.

 Before we discuss disabling Signals in Google Analytics 4, it’s important to understand a little more context about what we are disabling.
 An explicit explanation for how Signals functions is not yet published for GA4, but borrowing from the description for Universal Analytics, “analytics can collect information about your users from the Google advertising cookies when they are present, along with the information Analytics normally collects.”

 Put simply, when you disable Signals in Google Analytics 4, the GA4 tag will not read from and collect additional information from other Google advertising cookies present on the user’s browser, and users will not be able to be used in audience lists shared with other linked advertising platforms (including remarketing audiences).

 To disable Signals for an entire property, you will go into the ‘Admin’ section of your GA4 Property and toggle off the “enable Google signals data collection” in your data settings.
-More than likely, an organization will want to have these on (so you take advantage of all GA functionality for consenting users).
-Still, it’s important that organizations can dynamically disable the data collection for individual users that are opting out.
+More than likely, an organization will want to have these on (so you can take advantage of all GA functionality for consenting users).
+Still, it’s important that organizations can dynamically disable data collection for individual users that are opting out.

 To disable Google Signals data collection for individual users, you will need to do the following: